codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call an old snowman?
-Water.
+I’ve got this disease where I can’t stop making airport puns.
+The doctor says it terminal.

 ## Daily Trivia

-What is the codename of the eighth generation Intel Core micro-architecture launched in October 2017?
+Which of the following languages is used as a scripting language in the Unity 3D game engine?
- 1. Sandy Bridge
+ 1. Java
- 2. Skylake
+ 2. C#
- 3. Broadwell
+ 3. C++
- 4. Coffee Lake
+ 4. Objective-C

 <details>
   <summary>Answer</summary>
-  Coffee Lake
+  C#
 </details>